 This sounds like a no-brainer, but it’s tricky.
 According to Microsoft, your system resets the default browser and app associations if the one you picked is incompatible with the apps and the computer.

 This phenomenon also occurs in other apps.
 For example, earlier editions of Adobe Acrobat Reader may not handle newer PDFs.
-If you chose the old Adobe Reader and then attempt to open a new PDF, Windows will reset the default app to Edge.
+If you choose the old Adobe Reader and then attempt to open a new PDF, Windows will reset the default app to Edge.

 So update the browser and see.